abesford/seizzmic-site-0c00b/src/pages/index.md

           Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.
 Automate or rebuild?
           What can you do with your data?
 How to stay secure?
-We use our experience to help you weave together the best choices for your situation.

-          We're impartial and can help you navigate the vast array of approaches, products and services on offer.
+          We're impartial.
+We help you weave together the best choices for your situation from the vast array of approaches, products and services on offer.
         actions:
           - label: Our ideas
             url: /blog